vinaychilukuri/vinaychilukuri.github.io/_cases/1 - aktivlearn.md

 #### LEADERBOARD 🏆

 The leaderboard is a competitive component designed to compare one's performance with that of the peers and is used frequently in various scenarios to provide an extra nudge to get better over one's peers.
-According to Bartle's player types this is a component that caters primarily towards achievers.

 ![img center](/assets/img/cases/aktlearn/helping-hands.png)